Tams3d/T3D-GN-Presets/Readme.md

 ### 🚨 Deprecated Features

-- **Vertex Slide** is deprecated due to its instability and unsuitable use cases.
+- Instances are no longer internally supported. _Realize Instances_ must be explicitly used in case of **Instances**.
+This change is made to support _Depth_ in Realize Instances.
 - Mesh can no longer be converted to Fields, depreciated **Mesh To Field**
 - UV nodes requires mandatory UV input.
 Accesing Default UVMap attribute is no longer supported.
-- Instances are no longer internally supported. *Realize Instances* must be explicitly used in case of **Instances**.
-This change is made to support *Depth* in Realize Instances.
+- **Vertex Slide** is deprecated due to its instability and unsuitable use cases.

 > [!NOTE]
 > Nodes with geometry input only support **Mesh, Curves, Point Clouds**